cmadland/lit/pages/04.Indigenous-education/09.snowWhatDoesBeing2018/docs.md

 !!!! - **Accountability** Champagne D. (1998).
 American Indian studies I for everyone.
 In Miheusuah D. (Ed.).
 Natives and Academics: researching and writing about American Indians.
 Lincoln: University of Nebraska.
 !!!! - **Absence of tangible benefit for communities** and **Treatment of Indigenous *partners* as *subjects*** Smith L.T.
 (2004).
 Decolonizing methodologies: Research and Indigenous peoples.
 London, England: Zed Books.

+### Negotiating the Space Between Legitimacy and Appropriation Toward a Research Question

+Snow writes about approaching her friend and colleague, the Director of Indigenous programming at her school, for advice and finding that their dialogues in the context of a real friendship was foundational to her research.
+It was the director who introduced her to members of the campus community and set the direction for her research with her knowledge of the challenges faced by their 1-year Pre-Nursing Transitions (PNT) program designed to support Indigenous students.

+They co-developed a research question:

+!!
+What aspects of the 1-year PNT Program were effective in supporting student persistence, and what, from a student perspective, could be changed to support student success?

+The university had lots of quan data related to retention, attrition and graduation rates, but a more holistic approach was necessary to honour student persistence and success.

+### Developing a Methodological Approach

+There aren't any 'how-to' manuals for Indigenous research methodologies.
+Wilson^[Wilson S. (2008).
+Research is ceremony.
+Winnipeg, Canada: Fernwood.] describes research as 'ceremony and a journey of self-discovery and reflection'.

 ### References